Exploring Your Relationship With Alcohol: The Sober Curious Movement

-If you're not aware, April is Alcohol Awareness Month.
-Rather than focus on my own issues with alcohol, as I've done in many posts before this, I wanted to take time to examine the so-called sober-curious movement -- something that isn't entirely new, but has gained popularity in recent months due to several news publications and the aptly titled book "Sober Curious: The Blissful Sleep, Greater Focus, Limitless Presence, and Deep Connection Awaiting Us All on the Other Side of Alcohol."
+If you’re not aware, April is Alcohol Awareness Month.
+Rather than focus on my own issues with alcohol, as I’ve done in many posts before this, I wanted to take time to examine the sober curious movement — something that isn’t entirely new, but has gained popularity in recent months due to several news publications and the aptly titled book “Sober Curious: The Blissful Sleep, Greater Focus, Limitless Presence, and Deep Connection Awaiting Us All on the Other Side of Alcohol.”

 In her book, Ruby Warrington defines sober-curious as